adamsilver/adamsilver.io-jekyll/_drafts/2019-01-01-dont-use-ajax-to-remedy-personalised-content-on-cached-pages.md

 ## Summary

 Content-caching *is* a very useful technique when used responsibly and for pages that don't contain personalised content.
-For pages that *do* contain personalised content, a simple cookie check can determine whether the cached version should be served or not [[2](#ref2)].
+For pages that *do* contain personalised content, a simple cookie check can determine whether the cached version should be served or not [[3](#ref3)].
 There is no need to misue JS in this way as there are several negative side effects in doing so.
 AJAX should not break the web, it should enhance the experience where necessary.
 The example in this article seems like an innocent, quick win, but in reality it's problematic, encourages bad practice, and only gets worse as more personalised features are added.

 <dl>
 	<dt class="citation" id="ref0">[0]</dt>
 	<dd><a href="https://developer.akamai.com/stuff/Caching/Content_Caching.html">Content caching</a></dd>
 	<dt class="citation" id="ref1">[1]</dt>
+	<dd><a href="http://jakearchibald.com/2013/progressive-enhancement-still-important/">Progressive Enhancement is still important</a></dd>
+	<dt class="citation" id="ref2">[2]</dt>
 	<dd><a href="http://www.smashingmagazine.com/2010/02/10/some-things-you-should-know-about-ajax/">Some things you should know about AJAX</a></dd>

-	<dt class="citation" id="ref1">[2]</dt>
+	<dt class="citation" id="ref3">[3]</dt>
 	<dd><a href="https://blogs.akamai.com/2014/05/and-you-thought-your-page-could-not-be-cached.html">And you thought your page could not be cached</a></dd>
 </dl>